CommonAccord/Cmacc-Org/Doc/G/Org-ChanceryLaneProject/Clause/Agatha.md

 Preliminary.Ti=Preliminary obligations:

-Preliminary.sec=The parties agree that the information provided by the {_Supplier} before the start date of the agreement concerning measures of the impact on climate change by the {_Supplier} and the products and services will form the baseline environmental credentials of the {_Supplier} for the purpose of this agreement (“{Def.Green_Baseline.sec}”).
+Preliminary.sec=The parties agree that the information provided by the {_Supplier} before the start date of the agreement concerning measures of the impact on climate change by the {_Supplier} and the products and services will form the baseline environmental credentials of the {_Supplier} for the purpose of this agreement (“{DefT.Green_Baseline}”).
 The {_Green_Baseline} may be amended by written agreement or otherwise in accordance with this agreement.
 The {_Supplier} will provide at the {_Customer}’s request reasonable evidence of its compliance with the {_Green_Baseline}.

 Preliminary.=[G/Z/Base]